joooorji/joooorji.github.io/_showcase/05_vfx.md

 ---

 Each class has their own unique identity and visuals.
 The skill effects give each class a texture that enhances gameplay.
-Sword slashes create sparks, flashes of light emerge from beams of energy, dust erupts from the ground from a powerful bolt of lightning.
+Sword slashes create sparks, flashes of light emerge from beams of energy, dust erupts from the ground after a powerful bolt of lightning.